JuzerShakir/ror_guide/README.md

 ---

-## Contributions
+## Contributions ✅

+**Contributions are welcome.** 😀

-Have a topic that is not covered in these articles?
-Do you have an excellent resource explaining it?
-OR Do you have a much better resource to an existing topic?
-If yes?, then Excellent!
+- Topics that are not covered in these pages.
+- Have a much better resource to an existing topic.

-**We are open to contributions.** 😀